 Distribute responsibilities in entities with strict roles.
 A container’s name should reflect its contents.
-If it doesn’t, you have to waste time reading its contents to find out what it does.
+If it doesn’t, time is wasted reading its contents to find out what it does.

 Set dependencies one way only.
 E.g. I use the hammer but the hammer doesn’t use me.
-Otherwise it’s more than hammer and… well, see point one.
+Otherwise, it’s some kind of sentient hammer and… well, see point one.

 Because of user input, view and presenter need bidirectional communication.
 But they don’t need to depend on each other.
 They can depend on protocols:

 Or one element may offer a closure that the other can set to receive events.

-Any architectural style is rooted on basic design principles (SOLID, GRASP, etc.) and provides consistency.
-But an architectural style alone is not architecture.
-Design doesn’t end with the broad strokes of a particular style.
+Any architectural style is rooted in basic design principles (SOLID, GRASP, etc.) and provides consistency.
+But design doesn’t end with the broad strokes of a particular style.
 You can do let’s say, Viper, and still mess up.

 - Rule of representation and transparency

-- Split Phase: read all the data, process all the data, then update all the data.
+- “Split Phase”: read all the data, process all the data, then update all the data.

 The key elements in iOS architecture are not designed for complex apps.
 This is fine.
 It keeps things simple for the common case and it’s straightforward to fix.
 I’ll give you two examples.

-To refactor massive app delegates
+To refactor massive app delegates:

-- Create a different object per responsibility.
+- Create a different object per responsibility (Analytics, Notifications, etc.).

 - Override the relevant methods for each object.

 Should Apple provide this exact design?
-No. If I’m developing a fart app I don’t need the extra indirections for the sake of correctness.
+No. If I’m developing a fart app, I don’t need the extra indirections for the sake of correctness.
 And it certainly wouldn’t help newbies learning iOS.

-To refactor view controllers
+To refactor view controllers:

 - Treat them as views: compose controllers and reuse them across screens.

-- Move non view stuff elsewhere.
+- Move non-view stuff elsewhere.